bhyland/ccsqa2025-play-at-home/README.md

 Create at least three separate chats within your project:

-1. **Creator Chat** - Your working space for drafting and editing the document
+1. **Creator Chat** - Your working space for drafting and editing the document.
+You can add the project instructions here (see Step 1) if you couldn't add it to the wider project.
 2. **QC Chat** - In a new chat, say: "You are the QC specification tester.
 Follow the instructions I’ll paste below:".
 Now paste or upload the `qc-spec-tester.md` prompt here.
 3. **QA Chat** - In a new chate, say: "You are the QA evidence verifier.
 Follow the instructions I'll paste below:".
 Paste or upload the `qa-evidence-verifier.md` prompt here.